 Books about card tricks are more often than not the cheapest form of training.
 These would avoid you laying out to much money especially if you think the youngster might lose interest in magic.

-To save you a bit of time sifting through all the easy card tricks for kids that are available, here is my short list.
+To save you a bit of time sifting through all of the easier card tricks for kids that are available, here is my short list.
 The following three books are those I feel are well worth considering.

 1) Easy-to-Do Card Tricks for Children by Karl Fulves.